 This book offers real-world and practical insights for effective management of projects through the essentials of people and project management process, which includes:

 This edition is for all kinds of employees, whether struggling to keep multiple projects organized or managing projects without the benefit of a team.
 With resource and budget constraints, employees are expected to manage and co-ordinate various projects on a routine basis.
 The quality of dynamism has to go in sync with project management.
 The official title of a Project Manager may not essentially be an official title for an employee, but with the execution of correct strategies applicable in the respective situation, one can go a long way and lay down a strong foundation and examples for others to follow.

 Since projects involve large capital expenditures and employees have to fill in multiple roles, this book ties together a process which everyone can use for project work as it is applicable for all level of an organization.
 The simple language of the guide enables one from being an amateur to adept in this area.<< Get this book >>

 #2 – The Fast Forward MBA in Project Management

 by Eric Verzuh

 This is a complete guide targeted towards exceptional and unique levels of project management with comprehensive guidance towards practical-world management methods, tools, and techniques.
-Readers will be confronted with cutting-edge and niche ideas delivered in quick turnover time and established segments that address common management issues.
-Project management is a very complex role since the manager is required to handle demands which are conflicting in nature to be converted into a single and successfully strategy achieved in the given time, resource and budget constraints.
+Readers will be confronted with cutting-edge, and niche ideas delivered in quick turnover time and established segments that address common management issues.
+Project management is a very complex role since the manager is required to handle demands which are conflicting in nature to be converted into a single and successful strategy achieved in the given time, resource, and budget constraints.